Framebuffer: Color palette

-In some designs it was also possible to write data to the lookup table (or switch between existing palettes) on the run, allowing dividing the picture into horizontal bars with their own palette and thus render an image that had a far wider palette.
-For example, viewing an outdoor shot photograph, the picture could be divided into four bars, the top one with emphasis on sky tones, the next with foliage tones, the next with skin and clothing tones, and the bottom one with ground colors.
-This required each palette to have overlapping colors, but carefully done, allowed great flexibility.
+In some designs it was also possible to write data to the lookup table (or switch between existing palettes) on the fly, allowing dividing the picture into horizontal bars with their own palette and thus render an image that had a far wider palette.
+For example, viewing an outdoor shot photograph, the picture could be divided into four bars: the top one with emphasis on sky tones, the next with foliage tones, the next with skin and clothing tones, and the bottom one with ground colors.
+This required each palette to have overlapping colors, but, carefully done, allowed great flexibility.

 Memory access

 While framebuffers are commonly accessed via a memory mapping directly to the CPU memory space, this is not the only method by which they may be accessed.
 Framebuffers have varied widely in the methods used to access memory.
 Some of the most common are: